coderitter/coderitter-rmc/README.md

-# Coderitter API RMC
+# Coderitter RMC

-A Coderitter implemention of the [remote-method-call](https://github.com/c0deritter/remote-method-call) aiming to offer an alternative to classic REST HTTP API's.

-Selling points:

-1. Choose your own method names instead of having to resort to the static set of partially unintuitive methods names like `PUT`, `POST`, `DELETE`, `PATCH` or `GET`
-2. Put all parameters into the HTTP message in one place instead of cumbersomely putting them into mutliple ones
-3. Extend your API to other transports like WebSockets, Kafka or MQTT without having to adjust your message format
+An implementation of the [remote-method-call](https://github.com/coderitter/remote-method-call) for the Coderitter API Architecture.
+Please refer to its [README.md](https://github.com/coderitter/remote-method-call) to find out more about what a remote method call is and how its implementation philosophy aims to support any protocol.

+The RMC implementation of this package addresses the requirements of the Coderitter API Architecture.
+Thus, it is intended to be used in conjunction with it, though it might be general enough to be also interesting for other applications.
+If you need your very own implementation, start from this package or from the [remote-method-call](https://github.com/coderitter/remote-method-call) base package.

 ## Related packages

-On the server side you can use [coderitter-rmc-api](https://github.com/c0deritter/remote-method-api) which offers a simple mapping from a received remote method call to a function which receives the parameters of that remote method call for further processing.
+On the server side, the Coderitter API Architecture uses the [coderitter-rmc-api](https://github.com/coderitter/remote-method-api), which offers a simple mapping from a received remote method call to a function which receives the parameters of that remote method call for further processing.

 ## Install

-`npm install coderitter-rmc`
+`npm install coderitter-api-rmc`

 ## Overview

 ### RemoteMethodCall

-There is an interface `RemoteMethodCall` for sending a remote method calls to a server.
+There is an interface `RemoteMethodCall` which describes the appearance of remote method calls that can be send to a server.

 ```typescript
 interface RemoteMethodCall {